tildearrow/furnace/doc/4-instrument/README.md

 - [Atari Lynx](lynx.md) - for use with Atari Lynx handheld console.
 - [VERA](vera.md) - for use with Commander X16 VERA.
 - [Seta/Allumer X1-010](x1_010.md) - for use with Wavetable portion in Seta/Allumer X1-010.
-- [Konami SCC / Bubble System WSG](scc.md) - for use with Konami SCC and Wavetable portion in Bubble System's sound hardware.
+- [Konami SCC/Bubble System WSG](scc.md) - for use with Konami SCC and Wavetable portion in Bubble System's sound hardware.
 - [Namco 163](n163.md) - for use with Namco 163.
 - [Konami VRC6](vrc6.md) - for use with VRC6's PSG sound source.
 - [SNES](snes.md) - for use with SNES S-APU.
 - [Casio PV-1000](pv1000.md) - for use with Casio PV-1000.
 - [C140](c140.md) for use with Namco C140.

 # macros